 When it comes to vintage shopping, there’s nothing like the thrill of the hunt.
 You’ve had that special item on your vintage wish list for quite some time, and then lo and behold, there it is, waiting to be snatched up by you and placed in your home.

 Although flea markets, antique shops, and salvage yards tend to get the blood pumping among “junk” enthusiasts, more and more savvy shoppers are turning to online outlets to get their vintage fix.
 It’s a great way to discover those impossible-to-find items you’ve been questing after, and sometimes, the prices can be better, too, especially when items are purchased on auction sites.

 With thousands of items that change on a daily basis, Etsy sellers are making their vintage wares available to the masses.
 Head to the vintage side of this online marketplace when you want to peruse near-limitless options for midcentury furniture, chippy signs, well-loved books and a myriad of other décor possibilities.
 Just be prepared to pay some hefty shipping fees if you’ve purchased a piece of furniture.
 You can always search by sellers in your area to see if you can arrange a local pick-up.

 02 of 10

 Picture your favorite antique store.
 It is likely highly-curated, with one-of-a-kind pieces and brimming with sellers who know their way around a vintage find.
 Think of Chairish as the online equivalent of that amazing antique store, filled with listings for impeccable, well-appointed décor finds.
-Independent sellers are pre-screened by Chairish’s team of curators, so you can be rest-assured that the goods are really that good.
+Independent sellers are pre-screened by Chairish’s team of curators, so you can rest assured that the goods are that good.
 You can even save your fave finds so you can go back later to purchase them.

 03 of 10